-TikTok to fight Trump over his pending order to ban its app
+TikTok sues Trump over his pending order to ban its app

-NEW YORK (AP) — Video app TikTok said it will wage a legal fight against the Trump Administration’s efforts to ban the popular, Chinese-owned service over national-security concerns.
+NEW YORK (AP) — Video app TikTok is suing the Trump Administration over its efforts to ban the popular Chinese-owned service over national-security concerns.

 TikTok, which is owned by China’s ByteDance, insisted Monday that it is not a national-security threat and that the government is acting without evidence or due process.
-The company said it will file suit against the government later Monday in federal court in California.
-A copy of the complaint could not be obtained.
+The company filed suit Monday in federal court in California against the Commerce Department, President Donald Trump and Commerce Secretary Wilbur Ross, saying that it sought to prevent the government from “impermissibly banning” TikTok.

 President Donald Trump has issued two executive orders in August, first a sweeping but unspecified ban on any“transaction” with ByteDance, to take effect within 45 days.
 He then ordered ByteDance to sell assets used to support TikTok in the U.S.